osucomm/mediamagnet/doc/key_concepts/README.md

 ### Twitter

-[Twitter](https://twitter.com) is a popular micro-blogging platform used to post short status upadtes and messages.
+[Twitter](https://twitter.com) is a popular micro-blogging platform used to post short status updates and messages.
 Media Magnet will pull in any tweets from your timeline and any linked images.
 To add a Twitter channel, you'll need the account name or handle.